- About WCS

 At Wisconsin Coil Spring (WCS), we enter your process as early as you let us and we make sure you get what you want while ensuring you don’t lose time going down ineffective paths.
 We make new design development painless and seamless.
 It's as simple as sharing application information and requirements with us and we take it from there.

 Our design engineers will take fit, form and function into consideration and then design a new component.
 It's all about determining what's the best process to make it work and the most cost effective way of doing it.
-All along the way we look for every possible opportunity to improve your component and bottom line, like:
+All along the way, we look for every possible opportunity to improve your component and bottom line, like:

 Design one single spring for ease of assembly and complete the task of both springs.
 WCS Industries' engineers started with the outer spring design first.
-Using a standard compression spring, we made sure the spring met the loads and fits-in spec.
+Using a standard compression spring, we made sure the custom spring design met the loads and fits-in spec.
 We transitioned the outer spring to the inner spring using a conical design to meet the fits-over spec on the small end of the conical spring.
-We made a number of prototypes for testing, and the end result was a single spring that met customer requirements and ultimately saved valuable time during the assembly process of the customer's single unit.
+We made a number of prototypes for testing, and the end result was a single custom spring design that met customer requirements and ultimately saved valuable time during the assembly process of the customer's single unit.

 A prospective customer approached us with an assembled component looking for cost reduction.
 What they had consisted of a machined part and hobbed gear which required brazing in a furnace in order to join the two pieces together.